kylegibson15/Python_Blockchain/README.md

-# Python Blockchain to help myself to better understand how the technology works
+# Python Blockchain

+#### this is a self study to help myself better understand how blockchain technology works

 #### If you would like to test this blockchain, you will need [Postman](https://www.getpostman.com/) or you can use cURL.